Summary & Highlights

 While choosing the right eyeglass frame color is a matter of preference, there are some general suggestions.
 You should match the frame color to your skin tone and choose a color that brings attention to your eyes and face.

-Tip 1: Stay Away from Rimless Frames
+Tip 1: Got Gray Hair?
+Stay Away from Rimless Frames

 No matter what color your frames are, you’ll want to wear something in a shade that flatters your skin tone.
 To find the most flattering colors, you’ll want to determine if your skin has cool, warm, or neutral undertones.

 Once you know what your undertones are, you’ll be able to find glasses in shades that make your skin glow.
-Gold tends to be a very flattering color on people with warm skin, while silver looks fantastic on people with cooler skin tones.
+Gold tends to be a very flattering color on warm skin, while silver looks fantastic on people with cooler skin tones.
 Muted shades, like mauve and champagne, are some of the most flattering colors for those with neutral undertones.

 Matching the color to your skin tones can be a great way to keep from looking washed out with gray hair.